Wyrdix/CroCroBot/README.md

 ## Login
 For the moment, the structure of the login.json file is as follows: ` {
-  "discord_token": "[your bot token]", "mail_username": "[the email address you wish to forward to discord]", "mail_password": "[the password of the email address]".
+  "discord_token": "[your bot token]"
 }
 `
-You'll need to fill at least the discord bot token, and set the mail plugin to disabled if you want to run the bot
+You'll need to fill at least the discord bot token.